Evgeniia Lopareva: 2025–26 season: Milano Cortina Olympics, Worlds and Europeans

 The following month, they earned a bronze medal at 2025 Skate America.
 When asked about their free dance, Lopareva acknowledged that some viewed them as a "weird" team.
 “Every time when we search for ideas for the programs, we try to find something unique,” she explained.
 “We’re trying to do something that will be in our way and that we don’t repeat ourselves.
 So this season we went with Björk.
 She herself is a very specific person, a very specific artist.”
+They followed this up by winning gold at the 2025 CS Warsaw Cup.